pierangeloc/zio-intro/README.md

 # zio-intro

-Some examples to learn ZIO
+Some examples to learn ZIO, for Amsterdam Scala Meetup 22-01-2020